JonathanWenger/probabilistic-linear-solvers-for-ml/README.md

 # Probabilistic Linear Solvers for Machine Learning

-This repository contains additional resources such as experiments for the paper ["Probabilistic Linear Solvers for Machine Learning"]() by Jonathan Wenger and Philipp Hennig published at NeurIPS 2020.
+This repository contains additional resources such as experiments and data for the paper ["Probabilistic Linear Solvers for Machine Learning"]() by Jonathan Wenger and Philipp Hennig published at NeurIPS 2020.

 ## Abstract